 - The Gray Street Farmers’ Market began in 2009 as an outreach program of the UofL School of Public Health and Information Sciences.
-Stop by at lunch time every on Thursdays (rain or shine) mid-May through October.
+Stop by at lunch time every first Thursday (rain or shine) June through October.

 - Cash, debit cards, SNAP benefits, and Senior Farmers Market Nutrition Vouchers accepted!

 - Watch and recordings of our Monthly 20/20 Talks (a short seminar series on food and sustainability) on the GSFM YouTube Channel!

 - Join our listserv and receive our weekly newsletter by sending an email to firstname.lastname@example.org with the message “SUBSCRIBE GSFM (First_Name Last_Name)”.